SeaTrust Institute Internship application period open

 Terms and conditions:

-a) Undergraduation internships are normally three months.
+a) Undergraduation internships are normally at least three months.
+Graduate internships may last up to a year or more.
 Professional certifications differ in length depending upon the type of certification.
 The normal duration of a graduate internship is nine months, which can be segmented into three (3) 3 month independent internships through mutual consultation and consent.
 Program length may exceptionally be altered when there are special academic requirements or special needs of the receiving program.

 b) Upon selection for an internship or certification program placement, an Agreement is forwarded to the confirmed candidate for signature and returned together with proof of professional or educational standing, and agreement for participation by the supervisor if taken for academic or professional continuing educational credit.
 This must be submitted prior to the starting date together with a nonrefundable payment for technology and technical services fees incurred by the hosting institution.